ksap1/idea-bot/README.md

 Add items to a Trello list through discord

 What you need
+*Discord Token
+*Trello Activation Key
+*Trello Secret Key
+*Trello List id

 Commands are
-`-h //gives you a list of available commands
+`-h` Gives you a list of available commands
--create [your idea] //create a new item under your trello list -l //Lists the ideas on the list`
+`-create` [your idea] Greate a new item under your trello list `-l` Lists the ideas on the list

 Ex.